Filming locations of Wes Anderson movies that cinephiles can visit in real life

 New York, USA — The Royal Tenenbaums (2001)

-For this movie, Anderson travelled to the Big Apple to create an archetypal New York flick but also scouted for locations that weren’t identified as NYC.
+For this movie, Anderson travelled to the Big Apple to create an archetypal New York flick but also scouted for locations which weren’t identified as NYC.

 Royal Tenenbaums (Gene Hackman) lives in a lavish apartment on 111 Archer Avenue.
 In real life, it is shot in the Charles H. Tuttle Mansion at 339 Convent Avenue, 144th Street in Harlem.
 The Tenenbaum’s Summer House on the fictitious Eagle’s Island is actually located on 21 Tier Street in western City Island in The Bronx.
 For a closer look at Royal’s opulent life, head to Waldorf Astoria.
 It becomes the seat of the Lindbergh Palace Hotel, where Royal gets kicked out for non-payment of his 22-year-long stay.